vgurianov/uml-sp/docs/case_studies/fractal/fractal.md

 The Initiator is initial object.
 If initiator is line then shall constructe Koch curves.
 The Koch snowflake can be constructed by starting with an equilateral triangle.

-### Non-standard and standard elements
+### Non-standard elements
 If bottom tier consist instance of *Lief* class then object is a quasifractal.<br/>
 If bottom tier consist instance of *Node* class then object is a fractal.
 It is potencial infinity object.<br/>

-Now we represent simple example of non-standard element.<br/> Infinitely large linked list is a list such that has "rewrite" operation.
+Now we represent simple example of non-standard element.<br/> Infinitely large linked list is a list such that has rewrite operation.
 Let *List* be class of linked list.
 For *List*, defined next rewrite operation:
 ```
 void leftRewrite() {